larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 solution doesn't match the problem.

-Example of Re-Mission (a game for young Chemotherapy patients) Roxxi, the nanobot boaldly defeating cancer, by taking chemotherapy and antibiotics which fuel his ray gun.
+Example of Re-Mission (a game for young Chemotherapy patients) Roxxi, the nanobot boldly defeating cancer, by taking chemotherapy and antibiotics which fuel his ray gun.

 If you need quick and specific action, then negative emotions might help.
 But most of the time when change is needed, it's not a stone-in-the-shoe situation.

-Positive emotions are designed to "broaden and build" our repetoire of thoughts and actions.
+Positive emotions are designed to "broaden and build" our repertoire of thoughts and actions.
 Joy, for example, makes us want to play.
 Interest, broadens what we want to investigate.